hypertrack/quickstart-android/README.md

 ### Track trips with ETA

-If you want to track a device while it's going to a known place, call the [trips API](https://docs.hypertrack.com/#references-apis-trips-post-trips).
+If you want to track a device on its way to a destination, call the [Trips API](https://docs.hypertrack.com/#references-apis-trips-post-trips).

-Providing extra fields to the trip API allows HyperTrack to provide you with extra intelligence over the simple devices API:
+HyperTrack Trips API offers extra fields to get additional intelligence over the Devices API.
-* ETA of arrival with delay notifications
+* set destination to track route and ETA
-* Route to destination
+* set scheduled_at to track delays
-* Shareable links to share with your customers that are limited to the trip
+* share live tracking URL of the trip with customers
+* embed live tracking view of the trip in your ops dashboard

 ```curl
 curl -u {AccountId}:{SecretKey} --location --request POST 'https://v3.api.hypertrack.com/trips/' \